CQG Trading Platform Service

 CQG Trading Account Numbers

-When Sierra Chart connects to the CQG trading server whether this is the FIX server or the Web API server, it receives the account number or numbers assigned to your CQG username.
+When Sierra Chart connects to the CQG trading server, it receives the account number or numbers assigned to your CQG username.
 You can select a particular Trade Account you want to use, on the Trade Window.
 Refer to Selecting Trade Account.